Nathaniel Macon: 1800 to 1809

 Macon served as Speaker of the House from 1801 to 1807.
 He was the fifth person, and first Southerner to serve in the office.
 He supported the Louisiana Purchase in 1803, and tried to get Jefferson to purchase Florida as well.
 Jefferson offered the post of postmaster general to Macon at least twice, but he declined.

 During his second term as speaker, Macon broke with Jefferson, believing that the president had strayed from the fundamental principles of Republicanism – strict constitutional construction and state sovereignty, and began collaborating more with John Randolph and John Taylor as part of the splinter Quids faction of the Democratic-Republican Party.
 Even so, he still narrowly won a third term.

 He did not seek a fourth term as speaker when the 10th Congress convened in 1807.
 Instead he chaired the Foreign Relations Committee.

 1810 to 1819

 Macon Bill No. 1 attacked British shipping, but was defeated.
 In May 1810, Macon's Bill No. 2 was passed, giving the president power to suspend trade with either Great Britain or France if the other should cease to interfere with United States commerce.

+Macon neither wrote nor approved of Bill No. 2.
 Macon supported Madison in declaring the War of 1812; he opposed conscription to build the army and opposed higher taxes.

 He did favor some road construction by the federal government, but generally opposed the policy of internal improvements promoted by Henry Clay and John C. Calhoun.
 He opposed the recharter of the United States Bank in 1811 and in 1816, uniformly voted against any form of protective tariff.